synthesized-io/sdk-on-gcp/README.md

 This is a single-instance version of SDK.
 It is not intended to be scaled up with its current configuration.

+# App metrics

+At the moment, the application does not support exporting Prometheus metrics and does not have any exporter.

 # Uninstalling the app